NadeemAfana/nadeemafana.github.io/physics/_posts/2019-07-28-christoffel-symbols-tensorial-nature-and-their-transformation.md

 categories: [physics]
 hidden: true
 ---
+This post explains the tensorial nature of the components of the connection, aka the Christoffel symbols, by deriving their general transformation law with examples.

 The Christoffel symbols, $\Gamma ^{\mu}_{\nu \sigma}$, are in fact the components of the connection (ie $\nabla$)

 $$